sec-bit/zkPoD-node/README.md

 We need a [trusted setup](https://z.cash/technology/paramgen/) to generate zkPoD zkSNARK parameters.

-For convenience and testing purpose, we could download it from [zkPoD-params](https://github.com/sec-bit/zkPoD-params) repo.
+For convenience and testing purposes, we could download it from [zkPoD-params](https://github.com/sec-bit/zkPoD-params) repo.

 ```shell
 cd zkPoD-node